otlw/publish/README.md

 # otlw-publish
-A publishing and citation framework using etheruem micropayments
+A publishing and citation framework using micropayments